SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex7-SQLConsole/README.md

     TODO feature coming soon.  ![](images/todo.png)

+## Exercise 7.8 Change Schema
-9. An example of changing the schema is shown below.
+1. An example of changing the schema is shown below.

     ```SQL
     SELECT * FROM CUSTOMER;